Do you find yourself distracted by negative thinking? You’ve come to the right place.

 With at least

 The trouble is, when they take over our minds, negative thoughts can interfere with everyday activities, interrupt sleep, and prevent us from leading happy, healthy lives.
 This is common with anxiety and depression.

 That’s why we put together this step-by-step process on how to acknowledge and practice letting go of recurring negative thoughts.
 This comes from the perspective of not only a yoga instructor, but someone in recovery from post-traumatic stress disorder (PTSD) and years of anxious, depressive thoughts.

-This is part one of a three-part series about how to deal with negative thoughts.
+This is part two of a three-part series about how to deal with negative thoughts.
 Part one talks about how to become aware of them.
 Part two (this article) is about how to let them go.
 Part three discusses how to work with, or “replace,” unhelpful thoughts with positive ones.